keke1022/blog-diary/_posts/2024-11-23-CulturalRhythms.md

 categories: diary
 ---

+I would say I feel better now. **I've come to realize that it’s not just the person I miss, but the shared stories we created together**.
+My memories are so vivid and enduring that I often recall moments I hadn't thought of in a long time.
+Perhaps, in a way, loss is just another form of gain.

+## Reflections on Cultural Rhythms

 Today, while waiting for a haircut, I noticed how different the experience is here compared to back home.
 In the U.S., getting a haircut often requires an appointment, and each customer is paired with a specific stylist.
 The process feels deliberate and personalized.
 Back in China, especially in Shanghai, most hair salons allow walk-ins, and the focus is on efficiency—getting as many customers served as quickly as possible.

 This small difference led me to reflect on **how cultural habits shape our daily lives**.
 In the U.S., **individual rights and privacy** are emphasized, which seems to influence how services are structured.
 Here, the slower pace allows for more attention to detail and a deeper, more personalized experience.
 In contrast, in China, the emphasis often leans toward **collective efficiency**, where speed and practicality take priority.